grecia-i/unam.fi.compilers.g5.05/README.md

     If the source code is valid the program will output a summary of the tokens as well as a parse tree for the source file and save them to a `.txt` file

-The project includes a few examples of both valid and no valid source files in the directory `tests`
+The project includes a few examples of both valid and no valid source files in the directory `test`

 ***The report can be found in docs/Team05_Compilers_Lexer.pdf***